 EXAMPLE: The fountain in front of Alexandria Hall is/has/appears/feels……..

 For your prewriting, take some notepaper and jot down things that you see, smell, and/or hear and then be specific about it.
 If you hear people talking, are they happy?
 Are they arguing?
 What can you hear?
 How loud is it?

 - As always, your paragraph should be between 200 & 300 words.
 Those are ONLY the words in your paragraph, so make sure your word count is not including the header or the title.

 - You should not have comma splices, fragments, fused sentences, or subject-verb disagreement.

 - As always, your paper must have an identifiable topic sentence and it must be the first sentence of the paragraph.
 It should include the location of your description, and that location should be described clearly using one of two adjectives.

-- Do NOT describe how you got to the Writing Center, and DO NOT USE THE FIRST PERSON (I, me, mine, we, our, us) – I do not care if you came from class, came from lunch or whatever – none of that matters.
+- Do NOT describe how you got to the fountain, and DO NOT USE THE FIRST PERSON (I, me, mine, we, our, us) – I do not care if you came from class, came from lunch or whatever – none of that matters.
 That is narrative.
 You are not telling a story; you are describing a location from an objective perspective.
 You will write entirely in the third person.

 - Your paragraph has to be in MLA format with the appropriate header.